 We are a holding company and thus our investments in our subsidiaries are our primary assets.
 Consequently, our operating cash flow and our ability to service our indebtedness depend on the operating cash flow of our subsidiaries and the payment of funds by them to us in the form of dividends or advances.
-Our subsidiaries are separate legal entities that have no obligation to make any funds available for that purpose, whether by dividends or otherwise.
-In addition, as of March 31, 2003, our subsidiaries are restricted from distributing approximately \$39 million of our \$69 million in cash under the terms of credit facilities which require those subsidiaries to maintain minimum levels of cash, working capital or debt service funds.
+The notes are not guaranteed by our subsidiaries, and our subsidiaries are separate legal entities that have no obligation to make any funds available for that purpose, whether by dividends or otherwise.
+Creditors of a subsidiary are entitled to be paid what is due them before assets of the subsidiary become available for creditors of its parent.
+Therefore, the liabilities, including trade payables and accrued liabilities, of our subsidiaries will, in effect, be prior in right of payment to the notes with regard to the assets of our subsidiaries.
+This can substantially reduce the portion of our consolidated assets which are available for payment of the notes.
+As of December 31, 2002, after giving effect to the application of the net proceeds of our common stock offering completed in April 2003 and this offering, approximately \$607.3 million of our indebtedness, consisting of indebtedness of our subsidiaries, would rank effectively senior to the notes.
+In addition, as of March 31, 2003, our subsidiaries are restricted from distributing approximately \$37 million of our \$68 million in cash under the terms of credit facilities which require those subsidiaries to maintain minimum levels of cash, working capital or debt service funds.

 Our utility is regulated by utility commissions in the States of South Dakota and Wyoming.
 These commissions generally possess broad powers to ensure that the needs of the utility customers are being met and that we maintain a reasonable capital structure.
-As a result of the energy crisis in California and the financial troubles at a number of energy companies, some state utility commissions have imposed restrictions on the ability of the utilities they regulate to pay dividends or make advances to their parent holding companies.
+As a result of the 2001 energy crisis in California and the financial troubles at a number of energy companies, some state utility commissions have imposed restrictions on the ability of the utilities they regulate to pay dividends or make advances to their parent holding companies.
 If the utility commissions in South Dakota or Wyoming choose to adopt similar restrictions, our utility's ability to pay dividends or advance funds to us would be limited, which could materially and adversely affect our ability to meet our financial obligations.